dustinfarris/django-ember-authentication/README.md

 had a profound impact on modern web development and are very very exciting to work with.

-Also thanks to Toran Billups for creating Ember Data Django REST Adapter without which combining Django and Ember would not be possible--at least not as easily.
+Also thanks to Toran Billups for creating Ember Data Django REST Adapter without which combining Django and Ember would not be possible—or at least not as straight-forward.
 Also his [screencast] on integration testing Ember is an absolute must-watch.

 [Django]: https://github.com/django/django/releases/tag/1.6b4
 [Ember]: http://emberjs.com/builds/#/beta/latest